matthew-renodin/rtems-simple-project/README.md

 sudo apt-get install libxml2-utils ncurses-dev sudo apt-get install curl git doxygen

 To build for ARM targets you will need a cross compiler.
-In addition, to run seL4 projects on a simulator you will need qemu.
+In addition, to run RTEMS projects on a simulator you will need qemu.
 Installation of these additional base dependencies include running:

 sudo apt-get install gcc-arm-linux-gnueabi g++-arm-linux-gnueabi sudo apt-get install gcc-aarch64-linux-gnu g++-aarch64-linux-gnu